MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

-Indicator function for Optical Flow estimations
+Indicator function for optical flow estimations
 ===================================================

-Image-based velocimetry techniques have captured great interest in the study of air-water flows, for example bubble image velocimetry (BIV) or Optical Flow (OF).
-Herein, Optical Flow refers refers to the apparent velocity vector field corresponding to the observed displacement of intensity patterns in successive image sequences.
+Image-based velocimetry techniques have captured great interest in the study of air-water flows, for example bubble image velocimetry (BIV) or optical flow (OF).
+As recorded video sequences are often subject to image noise, a new filtering technique is proposed.
+This indicator function relies on the image gradient magnitude and works directly on the image plane, including the following benefits:

 - Single-threshold filter to detect air- and water-phases.
 - Segmentation of the signal based on a small number of encompassed bubbles/droplets.